 The Window component exposes several events to let you easily handle user action and control the application logic of the Blazor app.
 You can use the VisibleChanged event to get notifications when the user tries to close the window, or the StateChanged even when the user tries to minimize, maximize or restore the window.
 In addition to that, the window action buttons expose the OnClick event that enables you to quickly to implement custom buttons and invoke application logic from the Window's title bar.

 Like all other Telerik UI for Blazor components, the Window component supports out of the box Keyboard Navigation and web accessibility standards implementation (WCAG, Section 508 and WAI-ARIA attributes for screen readers).
 This enables easy navigation through it by using just the keyboard, as well as access to the component content through assistive technologies.

-The Telerik Blazor Window has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines) and Bootstrap (which looks like the Bootstrap styling to integrate better).
+The Telerik Blazor Window has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines), Bootstrap (which looks like the Bootstrap styling to integrate better) and Fluent (based on Microsoft Fluent UI).
 You can easily customize any of out-of-the-box themes with a few lines of CSS, or create new theme to match your colors and branding by using the Telerik SASS ThemeBuilder application.